Super Bowl 50 halftime show: Accolades

-Commercial reception
+Commercial impact

 According to Billboard, the halftime show got 115.5 million total viewers, becoming the most watched performance by a group.
 Moreover, all seven albums Coldplay had released at the time entered the United States albums chart; A Head Full of Dreams (2015) ranked the highest, at number four.
 The band also experienced a 174% surge in digital song sales, with the strongest seller being "Adventure of a Lifetime".
 Doo-Wops & Hooligans (2010) and Unorthodox Jukebox (2012), both from Bruno Mars, saw increases in sales as well.
 Despite not charting any albums, Beyoncé entered the Hot R&B Songs ranking with "Formation" at number 18.